-Our New Poster and Other Tips for Taking Action
+Our Poster and Other Tips for Taking Action

-Above is our new poster designed by Mandy Rusch, Digital Design Project Assistant.
-For permission to reprint, please contact us at: email@example.com
+Above is our poster designed by Mandy Rusch, Digital Design Project Assistant.
+You’re welcome to download it.
+For more information, please contact us at: firstname.lastname@example.org

 Read on for links to all the actions listed in the poster.

 Talk to your friends, family, colleagues and other community members about homelessness and how your perceptions may have shifted.
 You can be a powerful voice for change in your community.